lake-wg/edhoc/draft-ietf-lake-edhoc.md

 CRED_x needs to be defined such that it is identical when generated by Initiator or Responder, see {{applicability}}.
 The parameters SHALL be encoded in bytewise lexicographic order of their deterministic encodings as specified in Section 4.2.1 of {{RFC8949}}.

-An example of CRED_x being a UCCS in bytewise lexicographic order containing an X25519 static Diffie-Hellman key and an EUI-64 identity is shown below:
+An example of CRED_x being a CCS in bytewise lexicographic order containing an X25519 static Diffie-Hellman key and an EUI-64 identity is shown below:

 ~~~~~~~~~~~
-{                                              /UCCS/
+{                                              /CCS/
   2 : "42-50-31-FF-EF-37-32-39",               /sub/
   8 : {                                        /cnf/
     1 : {                                      /COSE_Key/